 A bare-bones house will sell for less than one that’s been upgraded.
 If you’re buying a brand new home in the Finger Lakes region, you’ll be able to pay for upgrades that increase your home’s value.

 Popular upgrades include replacing carpeting with hardwood flooring, choosing higher-quality kitchen and bathroom cabinets and countertops, adding additional lighting to your home, reducing your energy costs with solar electric panels, or enlarging the size of the family room or garage.
 Although upgrades increase the total cost of your new house, they help you personalize your home and create a comfortable place to live.

 Generally, the bigger the home, the more it will cost.
 Material and labor costs are higher with larger homes, and the construction process may be longer as well.
 If you’re buying a brand new home, the lot you’ll choose will also affect the price.
 Premium lots, such as those that are oversized or offer more privacy, usually cost more.

 Prices may increase or decrease depending on a home’s floor plan.
 Houses with well-designed floor plans may be priced higher than those with cramped rooms and poor flow from room to room.

-You’ll pay more if the house you buy features a beautifully landscaped yard or a two-level deck with barbecue area.
+You’ll pay more if the house you buy features a beautifully landscaped yard or a two-level deck with a barbecue area.
 If you opt for a landscaping upgrade when purchasing a new home, you’ll see an increase in the amount you’ll pay.
-Although the basic landscaping package that comes with a new home usually includes sod and some shrubbery, you may want to choose more plants, or select a few trees to provide shade in the summer.
+Although the basic landscaping package that comes with a new home usually includes sod and some shrubbery, you may want to choose more plants or select a few trees to provide shade in the summer.
 Adding large decks or patios can also boost the price of your new home.

 Have you decided to make a move to the Rochester/Finger Lakes area but haven’t found the ideal home.
 One of our communities may be the perfect choice for you.
 Contact us to learn more about communities and custom homes.